GarrenBagley366/SP_PUBS_SSM_ExtraSections/README.md

 - **Should we Reuse this SP_PUBS_SSM_SWS_API or duplicate it?
 Duplication means duplicating a lot of boilerplate code.**
 - How about an email copy of every update?
 To whom would this go?

-### This is an example of an extra section from the SabreMQ
+### This is an example of an extra section from the SabreMQ in Casper's json message formatting.

 ```json
 {